The Woodlands, Texas: Economy

 By 2000, a significant amount of corporate office space was under construction.
 Of the 4800000 sqft of office space under construction in Greater Houston, over one third was in The Woodlands.

 On February 11, 1999, Anadarko Petroleum announced that it would purchase a 7.5 acre tract from The Woodlands Land Company, to build a 800000 sqft, 32-story headquarters building, to open in mid-2002.
+This became Allison Tower, which remains the tallest building in Montgomery County and the tallest structure between Houston and Dallas.
 As of 2000, the Anadarko building was the largest office project in The Woodlands.

 In January 2012, Anadarko Petroleum announced plans to construct a second office tower adjacent to its existing headquarters in The Woodlands.
 The 31-story building—later named Hackett Tower—includes ten levels of parking and was completed in 2014.
-Located at the corner of Woodloch Forest Drive and Lake Robbins Drive, Hackett Tower remains the tallest building in Montgomery County and the tallest structure between Houston and Dallas.
 Since Anadarko’s acquisition, the tower is now part of the campus operated by Occidental Petroleum.